AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolio-optimizer/locate-portfolio-optimizer.md

    The portfolios you own display by default.

 1. (Optional) From the **Filter** drop-down menu, select to view a different set of portfolios.
 1. Click the name of a portfolio to access it.
-1. Click **Portfolio Optimization** in the left panel.
+1. Click **[!UICONTROL Portfolio Optimization]** in the left panel.

    The Portfolio Optimizer displays.